analuizaypessoa-zz/Customer_Segmentation/README.md

 # Customer_Segmentation
-Clustering and scoring with mixed data types
+Clustering and scoring with mixed data types on starbucks data set